 Prof.dr.ir.
 H.J.
 Visscher

-Henk Visscher (born 1962) was appointed Professor of Housing Quality & Process Innovation in May 2007.
-His chair is based on process innovations that contribute to ensuring and improving the quality of housing.
-The most important aspects of this are: usability, health, safety, energy savings and the environmental impact of both existing and new housing.
-Achieving increased energy savings in the existing housing stock is an area of particular attention.
-Determining the reasons underlying energy use, such as the properties and quality of the housing and the utility systems, as well as the behaviour and comfort requirements of the residents, are important factors.
-Policy, regulations and building process innovations aimed at improving the housing stock and making it more sustainable are also addressed.
+Henk Visscher (born 1962) is Professor of Housing Quality and Process Innovation.
+His chair focuses on process innovations that contribute to ensuring and improving the quality of housing.
+The most important aspects of this are: usability, health, safety, energy efficiency and the environmental impact of both existing and new housing.

-The chair is involved in a large number of European research projects.
-Henk Visscher is the coordinator of working parties in the CIB (International Council for Building Research Studies and Documentation), ENHR (European Network of Housing Research) and EFL (European Foundation for Living).
-He is also director of the Graduate School for Architecture and the Built Environment, in which he is responsible for the implementation and coordination of the Graduate School within the faculty.
+The chair is involved in a large number of European research projects and also collaborates with China on various projects.
+Henk Visscher is coordinator of working parties in the CIB (International Council for Building Research Studies and Documentation), ENHR (European Network of Housing Research) and EFL (European Foundation for Living).